 A truly heavy-duty portable induction burner is going to weigh upwards of 10 pounds.
 Most cheaper ones weigh between 5 and 8 pounds.
 To compare, check out the weight on the Mr. Induction 183-C and the Duxtop 9600LS (both reviewed below).
 The 183-C weighs twice as much!

 Here we’re talking primarily about where the controls are.
-Some portable induction burners are completely flat, with the controls on the same surface as the cooking area.
+Some portable induction burners are completely flat--called "tablet" style--with the controls on the same surface as the cooking area.
 Others have the controls angled away from the cooking area.

 We strongly recommend you avoid the flat, "tablet" models.
 Having the controls on the same surface as the burner increases the possibility of damaging them with a hot pan.
 Angled controls are also easier to see and operate.